THE NEW JIM CROW: The Good, the Bad, and the Ugly

 As further evidence of this, we now have access to a phone conversation between then-governor Reagan and then-President Nixon.
-Unearthed in 2019, includes Reagan referring to some black members of the United Nations.
+Unearthed in 2019, this audio recording includes Reagan referring to some black members of the United Nations.
 He can be heard saying, “To see those, those monkeys from those African countries—damn them, they’re still uncomfortable wearing shoes!”

 Regardless of the actual heart-level of malice behind the actions of men like Nixon and Reagan, The New Jim Crow maintains that the War on Drugs has been perpetuated, to one degree or another, by just about every sitting President since—including both Republicans and Democrats.
 In fact, Alexander pronounces an especially harsh indictment against Bill Clinton: “[M]ore than any other president,” she says, “[Clinton] created the current racial undercaste” (56, 57).
 There’s plenty of blame to go around.